Skip to main content

 VPN and Network Services

-VPN, Proxy Network, Enigm eSIM, and Tor Gateway are separate platform components.
-Enigm OS may provide device-level network policy or posture signals, but network services remain distinct from OS trust and app-level cryptography.
+Enigm Proxy, VPN Service, Enigm eSIM, and public website onion access are separate platform components.
+Enigm OS may provide device-level network policy or posture signals, but network services and selected web access paths remain distinct from OS trust and app-level cryptography.
+See Platform Limitations.

 Threat Model References